jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/using-the-frinx-api-bundle.md

 You can run either:

 - By REST (as GET). (username: admin password: admin).
-Use our pre-configured Postman call, see above.

     http://[host]:[port]/restconf/operational/installer:features

-Example using Postman:
+Example using our pre-configured Postman REST call available [via this guide](../API.md).
 ![features list example](features-list.JPG)

 - Or by typing the following in a terminal window: